 Tecnis Symfony Extended Depth of Focus IOL

 The Symfony Extended Depth of Focus intraocular lens (IOL) can be used for those patients with or without presbyopia who want to have near, intermediate and distance vision without relying on glasses or contact lenses.
 Cataract surgery, which replaces the eye's cataract-impaired lens with an artificial clear lens (IOL) is the most commonly performed surgical procedure in the United States.
-The Symfony lens provides an enhanced depth of focus compared to the Toric IOL, the Symfony lens is available in a toric model which can correct Astigmatism.
+The Symfony lens provides an enhanced depth of focus compared to the Monofocal IOL, the Symfony lens is available in a toric model which can correct Astigmatism.

 Benefits of the Symfony Extended Depth of Focus IOL

 The Symfony Extended Depth of Focus IOL was designed to provide cataract surgery patients with a high-quality vision similar to that of a younger person.
 The Symfony Extended Depth of Focus IOL is meant to improve functional vision.